 - How to Breathe Correctly (via Mark’s Daily Apple)

 Principle 5: Energy Shifts in Cycles

 Over any period of time, your energy naturally shifts up and down.

 You can think of these cycles on a few different scales:

-- Weekly: Just like at the end of a day, at the end of a work-week, you’re likely to be even more tired.
-In this fatigued state you’re less likely to make the decisions that will help you replenish your energy.
+- Weekly: A work week is filled with activity.
+By the end of it, you’re likely to feel fatigued.
+And in this fatigued state, you’re less likely to make the decisions that will help you replenish your energy.
 Notice this tendency to make smart decisions for your energy.

 - Periodically: Our energy shifts on a month-to-month basis, as changing weather, new events, and life happenings shift our behavior.
 If you find yourself in a bit of an energy slump, consider how environmental factors might be influencing you.

 Holding these natural cycles in awareness gives you the opportunity to shift your behavior in a way that will promote your overall energy.